“Day 1 of 50”?

 I asked a yarn company if they would sponsor my Stitch Games class at the crochet conference.
-This means they would donate enough yarn for all of the students to use.
+This means they would donate enough yarn for all the students to use.
 Today they said yes.

 This makes my week.
 Their hand dyed yarn is my first choice for this class!
 (Below are swatches of this company’s yarns in soft colors.
 These are tests for other class topics.)

 I’ve used it so much while developing the Stitch Games swatches and designs.
-I know its fiber, weight, bounce, and twist work for key stitch patterns, and I find the color sequences to be dependably easy and fun for crochet.
+I know its fiber, weight, bounce, and twist work for key stitch patterns, and I find the color sequences are dependably easy and fun for crochet.
 I want each student to have the best possible experience learning something unfamiliar.
 This yarn helps guarantee it!

 This colorway is custom hand dyed for my local yarn shop.
 It’s called “Grape Jelly” and is based on the colors of the Crown Jellyfish photographed by the yarn shop owner in Fiji’s Rainbow Reef.